Antwaun Molden: Houston Texans

 Molden was the Houston Texans' second pick in the 2008 draft.

 New England Patriots

 On August 31, Molden was claimed off waivers by the New England Patriots.
-He recorded two interceptions.
+He recorded his first NFL interception off Vince Young of the Philadelphia Eagles during Week 12.
+His second career interception came off Ryan Fitzpatrick of the Buffalo Bills during Week 17.
+In total he played in 16 games with the New England Patriots and helped them advance to Super Bowl XLVI.
+Molden recorded 25 tackles throughout the 2011 NFL Season.

 New York Giants

 On April 11, 2012, Molden agreed to terms with the New York Giants.
 On August 27, 2012, his contract was terminated.

 Jacksonville Jaguars

 Molden was signed by the Jacksonville Jaguars on November 27, 2012.
 He was waived on May 7, 2013.

 Toronto Argonauts

 On May 28, 2014, Molden was signed by the Toronto Argonauts of the Canadian Football League.
 He announced his retirement in August 2014.